#1 – Interview Preparation:

 “I was laid off two weeks ago and I have been researching potential companies since the day I got that news.
 The notice I worked was 3 days, as the company requested, and scheduled this interviewer as soon as I found out about this opportunity.”

 Have you ever disagreed with a company policy?

+This is one of those behavioral interview questions that is important you prepare for.
 The interviewer wants to know if the applicant will speak up if they see room for improvement.

 How did you make time for this interview?